-- Decrease in red blood cells.
-This may make you feel more tired.

 - Diarrhea (loose bowel movements)

 - Tiredness

 - Bone and muscle pain

 - Rash

 Note: Each of the side effects above was reported in 15% or greater of patients treated with cemiplimab-rwlc.
 All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
+Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other drugs in combination.
 Please discuss any concerns or questions with your medical team.